apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 knowledge of TLA+ and Apalache.
 Since we are not diving into protocol and algorithm specifications too quickly, this is a nice example to start with.

 Sometimes, we refer to the model checker TLC in this text.
-TLC is the standard model checker for TLC, which was introduced in the late 90es.
+TLC is another model checker for TLA+ and was introduced in the late 90s.
 If you are new to TLA+ and want to learn more about TLC, check the [TLC][] project and the [TLA+ Video Course][] by Leslie Lamport.
 If you are an experienced TLC user, you will find this tutorial helpful too, as it demonstrates the strong points